rtpchan/dango/README.md

 # Dango
-**not tested, not production ready, and ABSOLUTELY NO WARRANTY**
+**combined and adopted from various libraries, refer to original libraries** **not tested, not production ready, and ABSOLUTELY NO WARRANTY**

 Dango is a collection of functions that can be used with [Ebiten](ebiten.org)